Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Introduction

 \paragraph{Our paradigm}

-Here, we adapt the method from \citet{betley_tell_2025} to test whether LLMs can report complex, detailed features of their internal operations, rather than just broad behavioral tendencies.
-We start by instilling a set of novel, quantitative preferences in LLMs.
+Here, we adapt the method from \citet{betley_tell_2025} to test whether LLMs can report complex, detailed features of their internal processes, rather than just broad behavioral tendencies.
+We start by training LLMs on a set of novel, quantitative preferences.
 Preferences are often characterized by attribute weights: the weight the decision-maker places on different attributes of options when evaluating them \citep{keeney_decisions_1993}.
-For instance, choosing between condos requires deciding (implicitly or explicitly) how much weight to place on square footage, ceiling height, neighborhood walkability, etc. We fine-tune LLMs on a wide variety of example decisions being made according to a set of randomly-generated attribute weights.
+For instance, choosing between condos requires deciding (implicitly or explicitly) how much weight to place on square footage, ceiling height, neighborhood walkability, etc. We fine-tune LLMs on a wide variety of example decisions each being made according to a set of randomly-generated attribute weights.
 (The weights themselves never appear in the fine-tuning data.)

-Then, after measuring the extent to which they have internalized those attribute weights, we ask the models to report how heavily they would weigh each of those attributes when making those kinds of decisions, and find that they can do so effectively.
+Then, after measuring the extent to which they have internalized those attribute weights, we ask the models to report how heavily they would weigh each of those attributes when making those kinds of decisions \citep{morris_introspective_2025}, and we find that they can do so effectively.
 Since the instilled attribute weights are novel and random, the models cannot use common sense or any specific attribute weights present in their training data to infer their own preferences.
-(They are as likely to have been fine-tuned to prefer small condos and low ceilings as large condos and high ceilings.)
+(They are, for example, as likely to have been fine-tuned to prefer small condos and low ceilings as large condos and high ceilings.)
 Moreover, the models never make choices and report weights in the same context window, so they cannot be looking back at their own choices and inferring their preferences from their choices.
 Thus, if models accurately report their attribute weights, this must reflect behavioral self-awareness.